Three Rivers is an alliance of local organisations using art to build community in the London Borough of Bexley.

 Why Three Rivers?

 Three Rivers takes its name from the three main rivers that define the geography of Bexley – the Thames, the Cray and the Shuttle – which are represented on the borough’s coat of arms.
-The name also reflects the free-flowing nature of what we’re trying to do.
+The name also reflects the free-floating nature of what we’re trying to do.
 We want to give local people the power to decide what art and culture happens in their community.
 Who knows where we’ll end up?

 Our Team